janeczku/calibre-web/README.md

 - **User Management Issues**: If users are unable to log in or register, check the user permission settings in the admin interface.
 Ensure that registration is enabled and that users are being assigned appropriate roles.

-- **Support Resources**: For additional help, consider visiting the [FAQ section](https://github.com/janeczku/calibre-web/wiki/FAQ) of the wiki or posting your questions in the [Discord community](https://discord.gg/h2VsJ2NEfB).
+- **Support Resources**: For additional help, consider visiting the [FAQ section](https://github.com/ajcuellar/calibre-web/wiki/FAQ) of the wiki or posting your questions in the [Discord community](https://discord.gg/h2VsJ2NEfB).

 ## Contributor Recognition

-We would like to thank all the [contributors](https://github.com/janeczku/calibre-web/graphs/contributors) and maintainers of Calibre-Web for their valuable input and dedication to the project.
+We would like to thank all the [contributors](https://github.com/ajcuellar/calibre-web/graphs/contributors) and maintainers of Calibre-Web for their valuable input and dedication to the project.
 Your contributions are greatly appreciated.

 ## Contact

 Join us on [Discord](https://discord.gg/h2VsJ2NEfB)

-For more information, How To's, and FAQs, please visit the [Wiki](https://github.com/janeczku/calibre-web/wiki)
+For more information, How To's, and FAQs, please visit the [Wiki](https://github.com/ajcuellar/calibre-web/wiki)

+## Recent Improvements

+This fork includes several enhancements over the original Calibre-Web:

+- **Updated Dependencies**: All dependencies have been updated to their latest compatible versions for improved security and performance.
+- **Enhanced Error Handling**: Improved error handling in critical functions, including image downloads and file operations.
+- **Resolved TODOs**: Addressed pending tasks in the codebase, including translation improvements and better error messages.
+- **Added Tests**: Basic test suite added for improved code reliability.
+- **Extended Format Support**: Added support for additional eBook formats like DOCX and RTF.
+- **Fork-Specific Updates**: All documentation and links updated to reflect this fork's repository.

 ## Contributing to Calibre-Web

-To contribute, please check our [Contributing Guidelines](https://github.com/janeczku/calibre-web/blob/master/CONTRIBUTING.md).
+To contribute, please check our [Contributing Guidelines](https://github.com/ajcuellar/calibre-web/blob/master/CONTRIBUTING.md).
 We welcome issues, feature requests, and pull requests from the community.

 ### Reporting Bugs

-If you encounter bugs or issues, please report them in the [issues section](https://github.com/janeczku/calibre-web/issues) of the repository.
+If you encounter bugs or issues, please report them in the [issues section](https://github.com/ajcuellar/calibre-web/issues) of the repository.
 Be sure to include detailed information about your setup and the problem encountered.

 ### Feature Requests